When should I start saving for retirement?

 Retirement saving strategies

 The No 1 focus of all retirement savings strategies should be to beat inflation.
-Inflation, the steady rise of prices for goods and services over a period, can have both good and bad effects.
+Inflation, the steady rise of prices for goods and services over time, can have good and bad effects.
 One negative factor is that individual purchasing power is reduced over time due to rising prices across the economy.
 What you could buy for $100 ten years ago does not equal what you can purchase for $100 today or in the next ten years.
 Inflation guarantees that your goods and services basket shrink as inflation grows.
 The same can be said about your retirement fund if it’s not properly looked after.

 Retirement savings accounts